petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

    After configuration completes, the upgrade starts.
 The tool logs each upgrade process start and completion.

    !!! important
        The upgrade tool only prompts you for a few configurations.
 Many that might be important for your application must be set in the [upgrade properties file](../reference/database-upgrade-tool-reference.md#manual-configuration) (e.g. `dl.store.impl` and `module.framework.base.dir`).
-It's best practice to copy all properties in `portal-ext.properties` over to `portal-upgrade-ext.properties`.
+It's a best practice to copy all properties in `portal-ext.properties` over to `portal-upgrade-ext.properties`.

 1. After the upgrade completes, check the [upgrade report](../reference/upgrade-report.md) for any database upgrade failures, errors, or warnings.
 You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot issues and finish the upgrade.